aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 Profile
 -------
-AiiDA supports multiple profiles per installation, one of which is marked as the default and used unless another profile is requested
+AiiDA supports multiple profiles per installation, one of which is marked as the default and used unless another profile is requested.
 Show the current default profile using::

   verdi profile list